AXIS A1610 Network Door Controller

 Restart: Restart the device.
 This does not affect any of the current settings.
 Running applications restart automatically.

 Restore: Return most settings to the factory default values.
-Afterwards you must reconfigure the device and apps, reinstall any apps that didn’t come preinstalled, and recreate any events and PTZ presets.
+Afterwards you must reconfigure the device and apps, reinstall any apps that didn’t come preinstalled, and recreate any events and presets.

 Important